kemanedonfack/microservice-ecommerce/README.md

 ## Step 1 : Create your own repository

 We have two repositories.
-The first one is to store the source code of our microservices you will find it [here](https://github.com/kemanedonfack/community/tree/master/kubernetes/microservice-deployment-kubernetes-gitlab-helm) and the other is for the externalisation of our configurations files with **Spring Cloud Config Server** you will find the code [here](https://) .
+The first one is used to store the source code of our microservices, you can find it [here](https://github.com/kemanedonfack/community/tree/master/kubernetes/microservice-deployment-kubernetes-gitlab-helm) and the other one is used to externalize our configuration files with **Spring Cloud Config Server**, you can find the code [here](https://).

 Let's  briefly explain the folders in the repository